Vip3rLi0n/znuny-gi-rest-php/README.md

 Update:
 - ✅ Updated for Znuny 6.4
-- ✅ Using Guzzle instead of old HTTP library(Unirest-PHP)
+- ✅ Updated to use latest Unirest-PHP library
 - ✅ Updated to work with PHP 8.x

 ### Requirements